Why use organic skincare and makeup when regular cosmetics are way cheaper? We have 6 good reasons!

 3. Mainstream Cosmetics Lack Nutrients

 Most commercial cosmetics contain very little in the way of nutritional ingredients that can truly benefit your beauty.
-Instead of helping boost the health of your hair, skin or nails they use chemicals to temporarily mask any issues you may have.
+Instead of helping boost the health of your hair, skin or nails, they use chemicals to temporarily mask any issues you may have.
 Organic products, on the other hand, are often rich in ingredients like:

-4. You Could Be Harming Your Baby
+4. Avoid Harming Your Baby

 5. Value for Money